Sarah-Bue/lonely-galaxy/README.md

 ## Testing
 ### Testing User Stories
-As a customer, I want to easily find the business’ contact information and locations.
+As a client, I want to easily find the business’ contact information and locations.
 - The footer of each page contains the address as well as a link to the Bookings Page, wihch contains a Google Map centered on Lonely Planet's planetary headquarters.

-As a customer, I want to navigate the website intuitively on different devices.
+As a client, I want to navigate the website intuitively on different devices.
 - The navigation bar is visible on all pages on larger screens, and easily accessible via a dropdown menu on mobile devices.
 - The pages maintain a similar structure so clients can focus on the content.
 - The content is structured using headings and paragraphs to allow for easy navigation.

-As a customer, I want to learn more about the business and its offers.
+As a client, I want to learn more about the business and its offers.
 - The About page contains useful information about the business and its services.
 - The Destinations page contains further information about available offers, broken down by destination.
 - The Bookings page contains a form to request more information.

-As a customer, I want to be able to request more information directly from the website.
+As a client, I want to be able to request more information directly from the website.
 - The form on the Bookings page can be used to request personalized offers depending on clients' needs.

-As a customer, I want to connect with the business on social media.
+As a client, I want to connect with the business on social media.
 - The footer on each page contains links to Lonely Galaxy's social media channels.

 ### Code Validation